b3457m0d3/wordbox/README.md

 TODO: Remove translations from definitions.
 TODO: New icon.

+TODO: Create my own dictionary in a SQL database.
+There is a Searchable Dictionary sample that I could use as reference http://developer.android.com/tools/samples/index.html.

+BUG: Can get stranded in the empty MainActivity by hitting the back button.
 BUG: if you are in the list of favourited words, click a word, unfavourite it, and hit back, you get the old list of favourites (the one you just unfavourited is still there).